atar13/nixcon24-home-server/README.md

 # Set up your own home server with Nix

-This repo is from our NixCon NA 2024 presentation, which you can [view here](https://godsped.com/files/nixcon/slides.html).
+This repo is from our NixCon NA 2024 presentation. **[View the presentation here](https://godsped.com/files/nixcon/slides.html)**.

+You can use the instructions below to follow along and make your own home server.
+Feel free to file an issue or email nixcon@godsped.com.

 ## Install NixOS